MVCowley/vsearching/README.md

 Check the output in logs easily with `grep "Merged" *.log` to see statistics on the lines successfully merged per file.

 > [!TIP]
-> To modify the script to fit your exact file naming conventions, some understanding of bash regex and parameter expansion is required.
+> To modify the script to fit your exact file naming conventions, some understanding of glob patterns and parameter expansion is required.
+> `${R1/$pattern/$replacement}` is a parameter expansion where `R1` is the name of the read 1 file, `$pattern` is a string variable matching the ending name convention of your read 1 file, and `$replacement` is a string variable matching the ending name convention of your read 2 file.
-> `${R1/1.fq.gz/2.fq.gz}` is a parameter expansion where `R1` is the name of the read 1 file.
-This expansion uses the pattern `${parameter/pattern/string}`, where the longest match of `pattern` is replaced with `string`.
+> This expansion uses the pattern `${parameter/pattern/string}`, where the longest match of `pattern` is replaced with `string`.
-> You can then edit `pattern` and `string` to fit your use case.
+> You can edit the strings assigned to `pattern` and `replacement` to fit your use case.
-> As an example, to alter your filenames to accept un-gzipped FASTQ files using the long form of the extension, you would instead enter `${R1/1.fastq/2.fastq}`.
+> As an example, to alter your filenames to accept un-gzipped FASTQ files using the long form of the extension, you would instead enter `pattern="1.fastq"` and `replacement="2.fastq"`.
 > For futher details see the [bash parameter expansion documentation](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).